RubensZimbres/Repo-2016/Readme.md

 Python - Autoencoder MNIST	is an autoencoder model for classiciaftion of images, in this case, the MNIST dataset.

-Python - Autoencoder for Text Classification	is an autoencoder model for classification of text.
+Python - Autoencoder for Text Classification	is an autoencoder model for classification of text made with Keras.

 Python - Deep Learning with Lasagne	is a deep neural network developed with Lasagne.